 Quickstart

-The easiest way to get started with ElastiSim is by cloning the example project available on GitHub.
-This scenario simulates an FCFS (first come, first serve) scheduling algorithm applied on 500 jobs—including all job types—with alternating compute and I/O phases (see Application model) running on a crossbar topology with 128 compute nodes.
+The scenario in the example project simulates an FCFS (first-come, first-serve) scheduling algorithm applied to 500 jobs—including all job types—with alternating compute and I/O phases (see Application model) running on a crossbar topology with 128 compute nodes.
 While evolving and adaptive jobs request a new configuration at the beginning of each iteration of the specified phase, malleable jobs accept any reconfiguration.
-The scheduler accepts all evolving requests that shrink the job but accepts evolving requests to expand the job only to a maximum of available nodes.
+The scheduler accepts all evolving requests that shrink the job, but accepts evolving requests to expand the job only up to the maximum number of available nodes.
 For malleable jobs, the scheduler expands to the highest possible number of nodes based on the number of available nodes.
-The following steps will create a Docker container including all the required libraries for ElastiSim and start the simulation.

 Installation